aleksyprok/LOCUST-Installation/README.md

 6. Ensure `CUDALIB = cc86,cuda11.6` where the numbers correspond to your device revision number respectively and CUDA versions respectively.

-7. To fix a `pgacclnk` error dyuring compilation add the `-lstdc++` flag so the code reads like this:
+7. Add the `-lstdc++` flag so the code reads like this:
    ```
    locust: $(OBJECTS)
 	  $(FC) $(FCFLAGS) -o locust $(OBJECTS) -lstdc++
 	  $(shell rm -f disp_git.f90)
 	  $(shell rm -f disp_direct.f90)
    ```
+   this prevents a `pgacclnk` error from occuring during compilation.
 8. Save changes and go back to the terminal.
 9. Ensure the `/bin/sh` symbolic link points to `/bin/bash` and not `/bin/dash`.
 10. Now compile and run the code using e.g. the shell script in this repository.